GuiEpi/react-dot-cursor/README.md

 };
 ```

-Then remove the default cursor with CSS.
+Then remove the default cursor with CSS:
 ```css
 * {
   cursor: none !important;